 Preferred content language:

-Content like news, posts, pages and events are displayed in the selected language if (news, pages and events) are manually translated into this language, otherwise the content can be automatically translated by clicking on the globe icon.
+Content like news, posts, pages and events are displayed in the selected language if (news, pages and events) are available in the corresponding languages, otherwise the content can be automatically translated by clicking on the globe icon.

 Preferred date and time format: